| | Rick Kretschmer's License Plate Archives

 1964 were of unique colors not used for other plate types; the stickers were placed in the upper left corner, the

+only flat place on the plate with enough room on six-character plates.
 As far as I know, there was nothing special about the suburban plates with only four or five

 serial characters, I think they were just issued sequentially along with six-character plates.
 Only

+six-character plates have a keystone separator between the third and fourth characters.
 For some unknown reason, a good number of suburban plates have 1964 stickers with serial

 number PA0000 placed over top of 1963 stickers.
 Stickers with this serial number ordinarily indicate a new